 And yet, that war generation not only survived but lived to their 80's, without those nutrients which are considered to be "crucial for survival".
-It is for this kind of thinking that I am sometimes under impression that we are an awful bunch of softies shaking over our fragile health---so expertly propagated by nutritional and medical establishment.
+It is for this kind of thinking that I am sometimes under impression that we are an awful bunch of softies shaking over our fragile health---so expertly propagated by nutritional and medical establishments.

-And yet, I am very far from suggesting to anyone to junk their diets, especially if they were ordered by the doctors.
+And yet, I am very far from suggesting to anyone to junk their diets, especially if they were ordered by their doctors.
 And neither am I saying that your supplements are "worthless".
 My main message, if there was one, would be to find out what really works for your particular biological individuality.

-One person's medicine could be another person's poison, and it covers much more than being allergic to those highly nutritional peanuts.
+One person's medicine could be another person's poison, and it covers much more than being allergic to those highly nutritious peanuts.
 "Possible side effects" are a must to read before we start using any pills that are being advertised a lot for their "miraculous" effects on health.

-On the other hand, with any possible and valid arguments against the advertising practices in this industry, it remains true that many people have actually cures themselves after using a natural substance that was either deficient in their bodies, or stimulated body's natural healing forces.
+On the other hand, with any possible and valid arguments against the advertising practices in this industry, it remains true that many people have actually cured themselves after using a natural substance that was either deficient in their bodies, or stimulated body's natural healing forces.

-The bottom line is---let's go smart about it, as this is not a situation where a doctor will prescribe you something putting on line his license, but we are doctoring ourselves, and we could lose more than a "license" by going careless and naively peck on anything that advertisements may call "miraculous".
+The bottom line is---let's go smart about it, as this is not a situation where a doctor will prescribe you something putting on line his license, but we are doctoring ourselves, and we could lose more than a "license" by going careless and naively pecking on anything that advertisements may call "miraculous".
 Let's be conscious about our own biological individuality and its real needs.